This article explains a few changes in Management Accounting to help drive innovation. This is relevant for following audiences:

-What is an inventory?
-In a manufacturing organisation, inventory is used to refer to raw material, goods in the factory that have been partly processed and also the finished goods that have not been sold yet.
+Profit-loss statement: What is an inventory?
+In a manufacturing organization, inventory is used to refer to raw material, goods in the factory that have been partly processed and the finished goods that have not been sold yet.

-As a manager you know through common sense that the cost of buying raw material and expenditure on salaries, electricity, consumables etc are expenses and negatively impact the Profit-Loss statement.
-Similarly higher sales have a positive impact on the Profit-Loss statement.
+As a manager you know that the cost of buying raw material and expenditure on salaries, electricity, consumables etc. are expenses and negatively impact the Profit-Loss statement.
+Similarly, higher sales have a positive impact on the Profit-Loss statement.
 Do you know the financial treatment given to all three types of inventories – Raw materials, Work-in-progress and finished goods?
 What impact do they have on Profit Loss?
-These (Inventory) too have a positive impact on the Profit Loss statement as they are reported alongside revenue (or sales) in Profit-Loss statement.
+These inventories too have a positive impact on the Profit Loss statement as they are reported alongside revenue (or sales).
 Why do you think we do this?
-Simply because the revenue is not yet realized from these inventories but the costs to procure & process the raw material have already been incurred and reported in the cost side of the Profit-Loss.
-The other way to understand this is: We need to subtract all the costs incurred in buying and processing the inventories because they are not yet sold.
+Simply because the revenue is not yet realized from these inventories but the costs to procure the raw material and process them has been incurred and reported in the cost side of the Profit-Loss.
+The other way to understand this is: To get a true reflection of our Profit we need to subtract the cost incurred in buying and processing the inventories because they are not yet sold.

-Had these inventories been sold and cash collected, the cash would have been reflected in the asset side of Balance sheet but since these (inventories) are not yet sold, these are reported as assets in the balance sheet.
+Balance-sheet: Had these inventories been sold and paid, the cash would have reflected in the asset side of Balance-sheet.
+Since these (inventories) are not yet sold, they too appear as assets in the balance-sheet.

-Now think about Innovation projects in any established business.
-I am not referring to those innovations projects that intend to create a separate product line or a separate business altogether.
-I am referring to those innovation projects that are intended to bring freshness to the products or add a new product in the existing product portfolio or save cost by trying a new process or help garner a higher market share through some innovative marketing/sales/distribution or a new business model.
-Most often, such projects neither find an explicit mention in the strategy nor are stated in the Annual business plan.
-Unfortunately the accounting system also fails to highlight them.
+Consider innovation projects in an established company – A new product or improvement in the existing product or a new process to reduce cost or help garner a higher market share through some innovative marketing/sales/distribution or a new business model.
+Most often, such projects neither find an explicit mention in the strategy nor get driven through the Annual business plan.

-Organisations spend resources on these innovation projects to implement them, very similar to expenses made on raw material to process them.
-Similar to the in-process inventory, we have in-process innovation projects.
-Almost all inventory have a defined future value and so do the innovation projects.
+Organizations begin to spend resources on these innovation projects to implement them – very similar to expenses made on raw material to process them.
+Like in-process inventory, we have in-process innovation projects.
+Unlike inventories, the cost spent on innovation projects do not reflect in Profit-loss and Balance-sheet statements.
+There is no way to ensure that innovation projects are not forgotten; sometimes for convenience.
+Many innovation projects straddle across multiple financial years and therefore it is appropriate to consider them as inventories.
+All inventories have a defined future value and so is the case with innovation projects.
 Inventories that cannot be sold are written off (by declaring a corresponding loss) and are removed from the balance sheet.
-Similarly there are many innovation projects which (because they are forgotten) lose value/relevance and need to be shelved mid-way.
+Similarly, there are innovation projects which need to be shelved during their long implementation journey.

 Valuation of inventories

-Unlike the raw material which has a cost of acquisition the cost of an idea (the raw material) is mostly nil.
-This perhaps is the reason why we don’t have an accounting standard for valuating Innovation projects.
-In absence of an accounting policy, there is no process to record the costs incurred on implementing the innovation projects.
-The fact is that many innovation projects, similar to inventories, straddle across two or more financial years.
-Hence it makes sense to give these innovation projects the same treatment as we give to inventories.
-Today, all the expenses on such innovation projects are absorbed in the direct cost of the year and are part of the COGS (Cost of Goods sold).
-We need to separately record the costs incurred on innovation projects.
-One may argue that the expenditure on innovation project is usually very small and would be negligible amongst the other large expenses like people cost, raw material cost, rents, electricity etc. Hence the argument is not to make this extra effort of recording and reporting innovation inventory.
+Unlike the raw material which has a cost of acquisition, the cost of an idea (the raw material for innovation) is mostly nil.
+This is the reason why we don’t have an accounting standard for valuation of innovation projects.
+In absence of an accounting standard, there is no process to record the costs incurred on implementing the innovation projects.
+Today, all the expenses on such innovation projects are absorbed in the fixed cost of the year, which is part of COGS (Cost of Goods sold).
+Ideally, we should separately record the costs incurred on innovation projects, which shouldn’t be part of COGS.
+One may argue that the expenditure on innovation project is usually a small fraction of the overall cost like people, raw material, rent, energy etc. Unfortunately, this very argument discourages companies to spend resources on innovation projects – They do not want to increase COGS because of innovation projects.